Module @agoric/swingset-vat - v0.32.2

 Eventual-sends return a Promise for their eventual result:

-const fooP = bob~.foo();
+const fooP = E(bob).foo();

-fooP.then(resolution => console.log('foo said', resolution),
+fulfillment => console.log('foo said', fulfillment),

-rejection => console.log('foo errored with', rejection));
+rejection => console.log('foo errored with', rejection),

 const badP = Promise.reject(Error());

-const p2 = badP~.foo();
+const p2 = E(badP).foo();

 p2.then(undefined, rej => console.log('rejected', rej));